namsaraeva/Evolutionary_Thinking_2023/week35/Friday/README.md

     But I could not find it.
 If you can't neither, skip this step

 3. In the **Obtaining Sequence Data from the Internet (GenBank)** section, when it tells you to look for CFS sequence, I suggest that you look for any sequence you might be interested in.
-In my case I looked for the Neanderthal, Denisovan and Human mitochondrial DNA.
+In my case I looked for the Neanderthal, Denisovan and Human mitochondrial DNA (this was taken from a previous TA, because as we all know humans are boring and primates are the best, so maybe compare the EPAS1 Gene from different primates).
 If you follow what I've done, be aware that since they are big sequences, aligning them is going to take some time than smaller protein sequences.

 4. In the **Obtaining Sequence Data from the Internet (GenBank)** section, you will see that the tutorial says

     ```If you have checked more than one box: locate the Display Settings dropdown (located near the top left-hand side of the page directly under the tab headings).```

     You just have to click on **Summary** drop down menu (Fig1) and follow the next indications.
 Be aware that once you press **Fasta (text)** it automatically applies it, so you don't need to press any **Apply button**.
+And you need to mark the sequences you want before changing.

     <img src="genbank_summary.jpg" width="50%">